Canadian Health Survey on Children and Youth (CHSCY)

 The sampling frame for the Canadian Health Survey on Children and Youth is the Canada Child Benefit file.

-The sampling units are children and youth aged 1 to 17 years of age as of January 31, 2019.
+The cross-sectional sampling units are children and youth aged 1 to 17 years of age as of January 31, 2023.

 In terms of geography, the sample is primarily stratified by province.
-The two exceptions are in the North (the three Territories are grouped together to form a single stratum) and in Ontario (sub-regions of the province's Local Health Integration Networks make up the geographic strata).
-The sample is further stratified into three age groups: children aged 1 to 4 years old, children aged 5 to 11 years old and youth aged 12 to 17 years old.
+The one exception is in Ontario, where the geographic strata consist of the province's 34 health regions.
+The sample is further stratified into four age groups: children aged 1 to 4 years old (cross-sectional sample only), children aged 5 to 11 years old (all sampling units), youth aged 12 to 17 years old (all sampling units) and young adults aged 18 or older (longitudinal sample only).

 Responding to this survey is voluntary.